Python-Markdown/markdown/docs/contributing.md

     This is the content of the note.
 ```

-#### Release Notes
+#### Changelog

 Any commit/pull request which changes the behavior of the Markdown library in
-any way must include an entry in the release notes.
+any way must include an entry in the changelog.
 If a change only alters the
-documentation or tooling for the project, then an entry in the release notes is
+documentation or tooling for the project, then an entry in the changelog is
 not necessary.
-The release notes can be found at `docs/change_log`.
+The current changelog can be found at `docs/changelog.md`.

-Each release must have an entry in `docs/change_log/index.md` which follows the
-format of the existing entries.
-A MAJOR release (`X.0.0`) and a MINOR release
-(`X.X.0`) should only include a single line in `docs/change_log/index.md` which
-links to a full document outlining all changes included in the release.
-However, a PATCH release (X.X.X) should include a list of single line entries
-summarizing each change directly in the file `docs/change_log/index.md` (see
-[Versions](#versions) for an explanation of MAJOR, MINOR, and PATCH releases).
+The current changelog follows the format defined at <https://keepachangelog.com/>.
 The description of each change should include a reference to the relevant
 GitHub issue in the format `#123` (where `123` is the issue number).

-Prior to a version being released, the text `*under development*` should be
-used as a placeholder for the release date.
-That text will be replaced with the
-release date as part of the [release process](#release-process).

-If a change is the first since the last release, then the appropriate entries
-and/or files may need to be created and included in a pull request.
-A pull
+Edits to the changelog should generally add entries to the `[unreleased]`
-request should not alter an entry for an existing version which has already
+version at the top of the log.
+A pull request should not alter an entry for a
-been released, unless it is editing an error in the release notes for that
+previously released version, unless it is editing an error in the notes for
-version, or is otherwise expressly deemed appropriate by the project
+that version, or is otherwise expressly deemed appropriate by the project
 maintainers.

+The current changelog should only document the changes for one MAJOR release and
+its various MINOR and PATCH releases (see [Versions](#versions) for an
+explanation of MAJOR, MINOR, and PATCH releases).
+Older versions from previous
+series of releases can be found in the archive at `docs/change_log/` and may
+follow a different format.
+Note that the archived changelogs are not in the site
+navigation and are only linked from the [Previous
+Releases](changelog.md#previous-releases) section of the current changelog.

 ### Commit Message Style Guide